Integrify/helm-charts/README.md

 # Integrify Helm Charts Repository

 ## Summary
-This repository holds the helm charts which can be used to deploy Integrify into a Kubernetes cluster.
+This repository holds the helm charts for deploying Integrify into a Kubernetes cluster.
 Currently, we provide base charts to deploy to [Minikube](https://minikube.sigs.k8s.io/docs/) and [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) clusters.

 Deployment READMEs for each environment can be found in their respective chart in the charts directory above.